mcguffin/acf-openstreetmap-field/readme.txt

 Hazzle free OpenStreetMap with [ACF](https://www.advancedcustomfields.com/).

+## Features
+ - Select map display from multiple providers
+ - Multiple Map markers
+ - Choose map output as either leaflet js or iframe

 ## Usage

 #### In the Fieldgroup editor:

 **Return Format:**

- - *Raw data* will return an array hoding the field configuration.
+ - *Raw data* will return an array holding the field configuration.

  - *Leaflet JS* will return a fully functional leaflet map.
 Just include `<?php the_field('my_field_name'); ?>` in your Theme.
 You can choose from a long list of map styles and it supports multiple markers.